-(3,4-methylenedioxy-N-methylamphetamine), also referred to as Ecstasy, XTC, Adam, and Essence, is a illegally manufactured variation of mescaline and amphetamine.
-It is considered a designer drug—a substance on the drug market that is a chemical analogue or variation of another psychoactive drug.
+(3,4-methylenedioxy-N-methylamphetamine), also referred to as Ecstasy, XTC, Adam, and Essence, is an illegally manufactured variation of mescaline and amphetamine.
+It is considered a designer drug---a substance on the drug market that is a chemical analog or variation of another psychoactive drug.

 MDMA is taken orally, usually in tablet or capsule form.
 MDMA tablets are often "stamped" with icons or logos intended to appeal to a young audience.
 Its effects last approximately four to six hours.